realJeremySun/first-web-game-lb4/blog/Part1 draft.md

-# My First Web Game with Loopback4
+# My First Web Game with LoopBack4
+## Part 1

+### Instruction
-API web game is an online web Text-based Adventure Game powered by LoopBack 4.
-In this game, users can create their own characters, fight with monsters and find treasures.
+In this series, I am going to create a API web game by using LoopBack4.
+This game is an online web Text-based Adventure Game.In this game, users can create their own characters, fight with monsters and find treasures.
 User can control their character by calling specific APIs.
-Their actions may include chose enemy to fight, attack enemy, defeat enemy and get loot.
+Their actions may include attack enemy, cast spell, defeat enemy and get loot.
+I don't have any background on web or game development.
+I graduated from college last year.
+The main purpose of this series is to show you how to learn LoopBack4 and how to use LoopBack4 to easily build your own API and web project.
+I am sure most of you have better understanding than me on those fields.
+If I can do this, you can do better.

+### Before we start
+There are some prerequisite knowledge you may want to catch before we start.
+* Basic concept of "[Javascript](https://www.w3schools.com/js/)" and "[Node.js](https://www.w3schools.com/nodejs/nodejs_intro.asp)"

 ## Features:
 1. Create a character.